hyperspy/hyperspy/doc/user_guide/install.rst

     $ cd hyperspy
     $ sudo pip install -e ./

-With development mode setup.py generates git post-checkout hook, which will cleanup the cythonized c files, cythonize it again and run ```build_ext --inplace```.

 If using Arch Linux, the latest checkout of the master development branch can be installed through the AUR by installing the `hyperspy-git package
 <https://aur.archlinux.org/packages/hyperspy-git/>`_